CanBul/recompy/Readme.md

             '2':4,
             '4':3}

-# To find the most similar user resulting from cosine similarity on recommend 5 items accordingly
+# To find the most similar user resulting from cosine similarity.
+Recommend 5 items using the most similar user
 myFunk.get_recommendation_for_new_user(new_user, similarity_measure = 'cosine_similarity',
                                        howManyUsers = 1, howManyItems = 5)
 ```